 The MSc Global Governance will offer you an opportunity to develop your understanding of global and local approaches to global challenges including human rights, labour rights, environmental degradation and anti-corruption.
 These are cross sector, global challenges that face decision makers operating at the highest level, so following completion of your studies you will be well equipped for senior roles in some of the top international organisations.

-You will also study two of the following option modules:
+You will also study two of the following optional modules:

 We use a variety of teaching styles and assessment methods.
 The MSc Global Governance is taught face to face and online through interactive workshops and simulations.
 You will also engage in supervised research.
 The course also benefits from strong links with international organisations, government and business and therefore, there will be optional study visits and special lectures at European institutions, the U.S. Embassy and private sector organisations.